VAIJ-TEJAS/Articles/Calculator using Tkinter/file.md

 - **Event-Driven:** Tkinter follows an event-driven programming model, where user actions trigger events that are handled by event handlers.

 ## Creating the Calculator
 Now let us actually dive into the process of building the calculator using one step at a time.
+All the required steps are given below, follow it one by one and you would be able to build the calculator.

 ## Step 1: Setting Up Environment
 Before we start building our calculator, ensure that you have Python installed on your system.